Frequently Asked Questions

 Find answers to some of the most common questions about applying to NDSU as an international student.

-If you can't find the answers you are looking for, contact of Office of Admission.
+If you can't find the answers you are looking for, contact the Office of International Student & Study Abroad Services.

 Can the application fee be waived or refunded?